minuva/dialogmetrics-plugin/README.md

-# Minuva Plugin: Dialog Properties
+# Minuva Plugin: Dialog Metrics

 ## How to develop